Swaraharkare/numpy-pandas-matplotlib-practice/README.md

-# Python Data Science Assignments
+# Python Data Analyst Assignments

-A comprehensive collection of assignments and practice notebooks focused on mastering the core libraries of the Python Data Science ecosystem: **NumPy**, **Pandas**, and **Matplotlib**.
+A comprehensive collection of assignments and practice notebooks focused on mastering the core libraries of the Python Data Analyst ecosystem: **NumPy**, **Pandas**, and **Matplotlib**.

 ## 🚀 Overview
 This repository serves as a personal portfolio of data analysis exercises.
 It covers everything from basic array manipulation to advanced data cleaning and professional-grade visualizations.